humio/humio-js/README.md

 ### Sending Unstructured Logs to Humio

-Apart from sending json you can also send _normal_ unstructured log lines to humio.
+Apart from sending json you can also send _normal_ unstructured log lines to Humio.

 ```javascript